smartHomeHub/SmartIR/docs/LIGHT.md

 ## Configuration variables

 **name** (Optional): The name of the device<br />
-**nuique_id** (Optional): An ID that uniquely identified this device.
+**unique_id** (Optional): An ID that uniquely identified this device.
 If two devices have the same unique ID, Home Assistant will raise an exception.<br />
 **device_code** (Required): ......
 (Accepts only positive numbers)<br />
 **controller_data** (Required): The data required for the controller to function.
 Enter the entity_id of the Broadlink or Xiaomi IR controller, or the MQTT topic on which to send commands.<br />
 **delay** (Optional): Adjusts the delay in seconds between multiple commands.
 The default is 0.5 <br />